estudioChispa/100-Days-of-Code-R3/README.md

 ## Log

 #### R3D002 - July 10, Tuesday
-#100DaysofCode #iOS #Swift Today's topic is Configurations vs. Schemes.
-Really enjoying the screencasts from Big Nerd Ranch.
+#100DaysofCode #iOS #Swift eally enjoying the screencasts from @BigNerdRanch 's The Frontier.
+Today I've watched one on Configurations vs. Schemes and one on Dynamic Stack Views.
+Learned a lot from both, but the Dynamic Stack Views are something I can implement right away.

 "Targets and configurations and schemes; Oh my!
 Confused by these Xcode concepts?
 Curious how using multiple build configurations coupled with schemes can avoid the multiple-target mess?
 If you’re wondering what this all means and how it can make your developer life better, this video is for you.